romainAA/ML_Project2/README.md

 ### Find the best linear result obtained
 - In a shell go in the directory ML_Project2
 - Run the command `python3 -c 'import src.tools.linear_model; src.tools.linear_model.find_best_overall()'`
-- You will obtain the best result for each regression as well as the parameters that gave the optimal result
+- You will obtain the best result for each regression as well as the parameters that gave the optimal result printed in the command line

 ## Packages and files: